osmose-engineering/hexatine/README.md

-# Glass Sponge Structures Visualizer (papers-integrated)
+# Glass Sponge Structures Visualizer

 This mini-project is a **schematic / parametric** visualization toolkit for exploring structural motifs described in classic papers on hexactinellid (“glass”) sponges (especially *Euplectella aspergillum*).